(Version HB May 2015)

-To ensure the security of your accounts, we may disable your Online Banking enrollment if you do not login within a 180-day time period.
-Further, if you do not login within a 210-day time period, your enrollment in Bill Pay as well as any scheduled transfers will be cancelled.
-Please contact Customer Service if you experience any difficulty in accessing Online Banking or Bill Pay due to inactivity.
+To ensure security for your accounts, we may disable your Online Banking enrollment if you don't login within 180 day time period.
+Further, if you don't login within a 210-day time period, your enrollment in Bill Pay as well as any scheduled transfers will be cancelled.
+Please contact Customer Service if you experience any difficulty in accessing Online Banking due to inactivity.

 Yes.
 In the event of a disaster, you can count on Online Banking to remain accurate and available.

 This message will display during certain processing windows.
 Available balance and account activity will be updated after processing.
 If this happens, try again later or contact Customer Service.